Installation

 ```

-You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever subset is appropriate for your model.
+You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever is appropriate for your model.

-E.g., for a ConvNet, `muon_params` should be all the convolutional filters, and `adamw_params` should be everything else.
+E.g., for a ConvNet, you should use Muon to optimize all the convolutional filters except the first one, and AdamW to optimize everything else.

 ## Example usage